Postpartum Disorders

 To learn more in-depth about Postpartum Disorder and treatments, check out ADAA's Patient Guide to Mood and Anxiety Disorders.

-Postpartum Treatment
+Postpartum Medication and Treatment

-Postpartum disorders are temporary and treatable with professional help.
 If you or someone you know may be suffering from a mental illness, notify your healthcare provider or Find a Therapist

 ADAA Resources